 Don’t Eat the Rice

 Originally the sour, fermenting rice was only wrapped around the aged fish in order to aid in the creation of the umami flavour.
 Once this fermentation process was complete, the rice was discarded and only the fish was eaten.
-Think about over your next sushi and online casino NZ session!
+Think about over your next sushi and online gambling casino session!

 Origins of Nori

 While pre-packaged nori is readily available today, in truth the origins of the seaweed used in making sushi are far less glamorous.
 Once scraped off wooden piers and the underside of boats, the substance was then pressed into sheets and left in the sun to dry out.